ManyCode/Automated-Input-Console/README.md

 * **Amit Kumar** - *Initial work* - [ManyCode](https://github.com/ManyCode)

+See also the list of [contributors](https://github.com/ManyCode/Automated-Input-Console-AIC-/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details